Neural Actor-Critic Methods for Hamilton-Jacobi-Bellman PDEs: Asymptotic Analysis and Numerical Studies: Introduction

-We present, mathematically analyze, and numerically study, a specific actor-critic deep learning algorithm for solving the HJB equation \eqref{hjb_full} when the state space and/or action space are high-dimensional.
-In particular, we make use of the Q-PDE algorithm from \cite{JMLR:v24:22-1075} to train the critic (i.e.~solve \eqref{FC_linear_hjb}) andß apply a form of gradient descent on the integral of the Hamiltonian over $\Omega$ to train the actor (i.e.~minimize \eqref{hamiltonian}).
-This actor-critic algorithm has several advantages over those already existing in the literature: \begin{itemize} \item We rigorously prove that for actor and critic neural networks initialized in the neural tangent kernel (NTK) regime, the training dynamics of the actor and critic outputs converge to the solution of an infinite-dimensional ordinary differential equation \eqref{limit_ODE} as their hidden layer widths $N, N^* \to \infty$ (cf.~Theorem \ref{thm_limit_ode}).
-If the Hamiltonian of the HJB equation satisfies a convexity-like assumption in the sense that its global minimum in the control is determined by a first-order condition, we can further prove that any fixed point of the limit ODE is the stochastic control problem's true value function paired with an optimal feedback control (cf.~Theorem \ref{fixed_point_verification}).
-The convergence analysis of finite-width neural networks is challenging because they have complicated dynamics and highly non-convex loss functions that introduce local minima not inherent to the problem.
-The infinite-dimensional limit ODE \eqref{limit_ODE}, on the other hand, has a simple form that allows for tractable mathematical analysis. \item The critic neural network is structured so that the boundary condition $V\rvert_{\partial\Omega} = g$ is automatically satisfied.
-This means that there is no need to add a separate loss term for the boundary, simplifying training and analysis. \item Our algorithm works without ever needing to sample controlled SDE paths or calculate any other stochastic integrals.
-Instead, the user has full freedom to determine where learning is prioritized by selecting a measure of their choice to define the actor and critic loss functionals.
-This avoids the concern that regions of the state space may not be explored frequently enough and hence not be learned.
-The algorithm may still be modified to sample training points from the controlled SDE, however, if such behavior is desirable. \end{itemize} Our numerical contributions are: \begin{itemize} \item We demonstrate that our algorithm accurately can solve fully nonlinear HJB equations in extremely high dimensions.
+On the numeric side, our contributions are: \begin{itemize} \item We demonstrate that our algorithm accurately can solve fully nonlinear HJB equations in extremely high dimensions.
 For example, we solve in 200 dimensions a form of the linear-quadratic regulator problem where the diffusion term depends on both the state and control. \item We develop a general framework for writing arbitrarily difficult HJB equations with known closed-form solutions and use it to construct problems to benchmark our actor-critic method.
 These problems range in difficulty from being only slightly harder than the linear-quadratic regulator to being much more difficult than those usually considered in the literature. \item We show that the algorithm performs very well for a wide range of stochastic control problems.
 However, problems that violate the convexity-like assumption on the Hamiltonian may have non-optimal fixed points towards which the actor-critic training flow might converge.
 We demonstrate this phenomenon happening in one example (cf.~Problem 2A) and failing to happen in another, slightly modified version where the Hamiltonian was made to satisfy the assumption (cf.~Problem 2B).
-Thus, Theorem \ref{fixed_point_verification} -- and the assumptions it requires -- have practical significance. \item We provide an optional modification to the algorithm to increase numerical stability in cases where the controlled SDE is extremely sensitive to the choice of actor (cf.~Problem 3). \end{itemize}
+Thus, Theorem \ref{fixed_point_verification} -- and the assumptions it requires -- have practical significance. \item We provide an optional modification to the algorithm to increase numerical stability in cases where the controlled SDE is extremely sensitive to the choice of actor (cf.~Problem 3). \item We demonstrate our algorithm learning controls in variants of the Merton problem where restraints on the control space or modifications to the wealth dynamics prevent the existence of a general closed-form solution, with Monte Carlo simulations as our benchmark. \end{itemize}